alrossi/vaadin-issues/README.md

 The purpose of the demo is to illustrate two issues in Firefox:

-(a) very slow rendering of this particular template in comparison
-    to other browsers;
+1.  very slow rendering of this particular template in comparison to other browsers;
-(b) general jitteriness when scrolling the vaadin-grid rows.
+2.  general jitteriness when scrolling the vaadin-grid rows.

-Data is added to the table from a hardcoded window variable.
+Data is added to the table from a hard-coded window variable.
 Note that the problems encountered above are independent of the data load time.

-dCache's "dcache-view" uses the vaadin-grid components extensives, both with and without remote/Ajax (to RESTful services) data providers.
-Whether the data is loaded all at once or by using paging, the same performance disparity is observable between Safari and Chrome, on the one hand (which work perfectly well), and Firefox, on the other.
+dCache's "dcache-view" uses the vaadin-grid components extensively, both with and without remote lazy-loading data providers.
+Whether the data is loaded all at once or by using paging, the same performance disparity is observable between Safari / Chrome on the one hand (which work perfectly well), and Firefox on the other.

 ## Checkout and build